 Leaving your home

-How can you end your tenancy?
+How do I end my tenancy?

-Ending a tenancy that’s not your own
+How do I end a tenancy that’s not mine?

 - The name and address of the deceased